remeiil/pokedex/README.md

 # Pokedex App

-This project was made to learn React and how it interacts with APIs.
+This project was made to learn React and how it interacts with external APIs.